pascalwhoop/curiloo.com/content/technology/n100_minipc_build/index.md

 ## Configuring network access

-Now that all the services are running as desired, I want to do 3 things:
+Now that all the services are running as desired, I wanted to do 3 things:

 1. remote access to the server (while not exposing SSH ports)
 2. remote access to the services via HTTPS